 Solar Energy Potential in Iceland

-While hydropower and geothermal energy dominate Iceland's energy landscape, solar energy could play a complementary role in areas where other renewable sources are less accessible.
-The NEA's subsidy program represents a significant step towards diversifying the country's renewable energy portfolio and ensuring that even the most remote communities can benefit from sustainable energy solutions.
+While hydropower and geothermal energy dominate the country’s energy landscape, solar energy could play a complementary role where other renewable sources are less accessible.
+The NEA’s subsidy program represents a significant step towards diversifying Iceland’s renewable energy portfolio and ensuring that even the most remote communities can benefit from sustainable energy solutions.

 By embracing solar technology, Iceland not only enhances its energy security but also strengthens its commitment to reducing greenhouse gas emissions and combating climate change.
 The NEA’s initiative is a testament to the country’s innovative spirit and its dedication to creating a sustainable future for all Icelanders.

-As the application deadline approaches, it is expected that many will seize this opportunity to transition to cleaner and more efficient energy sources; paving the way for a brighter and greener future in Iceland.
+With the application deadline approaching, many are expected to take this opportunity to transition to cleaner, more efficient energy sources, helping pave the way for a brighter, greener future in Iceland.